tomitrescak/luis/README.md

 # Adding Tests

-Luis iworks also as a sophisticated test result viewer.
+Luis works also as a sophisticated test result viewer.
 In this example, we will be working with Jest.
 Note that Luis also works with mocha with a [related reporter](https://github.com/tomitrescak/luis-mocha-reporter).
 To allow Luis to display test results, we will export a test report after each test run.
 Therefore, in your `jest.config.js` add:

 ```js
 module.exports = {